On the foundations and applications of Lorentz-Finsler Geometry: Setting on cones, Lorentz-Finsler metrics and connections

 \subsubsection{From vector spaces to manifolds}

-Essentially, a Finsler metric, a wind Finsler structure, a cone structure and a Lorentz-Finsler metric on a (connected) manifold $M$ are smooth poitwise assignations (to each point $p\in M$) of, respectively, a Minkowski norm, a wind Minkowski norm, a cone and a Lorentz-Minkowski norm, as defined above.
-This smooth dependence can be tidely expressed in the case of a Finsler metric $F$ with the following definition.
-Notice that the latter is also is adapted to our preferences of 2-homogeneity ($L=F^2$) and smooth domain, thus using the {\em slit tangent bundle}, obtined by removing the 0 section from $TM$.
+Essentially, a Finsler metric, a wind Finsler structure, a cone structure and a Lorentz-Finsler metric on a (connected) manifold $M$ are smooth pointwise assignations (to each point $p\in M$) of, respectively, a Minkowski norm, a wind Minkowski norm, a cone and a Lorentz-Minkowski norm (defined above).
+This smooth dependence can be neatly expressed in the case of a Finsler metric $F$ with the following definition.
+Notice that the latter is also is adapted to our preferences of 2-homogeneity ($L=F^2$) and smooth domain, thus using the {\em slit tangent bundle}, obtained by removing the 0 section from $TM$.

 \begin{defi} $L: TM\setminus \mathbf{0} \rightarrow \R$ is a {\em Finsler metric} if it satisfies: \ben\item Positive : $L(v)>0$, $\forall v\in TM\setminus \mathbf{0}$. \item Positive 2-homogeneus : $L(\lambda v)= \lambda^2 L(v)$ for $\lambda>0$ and $v\in TM\setminus \mathbf{0}$. \item Smooth with positive definite {\em fundamental tensor} $g_v$